Temperature of McVittie Black Holes in Cavities: Cavity Temperature of the Charged McVittie Black Hole

 \section{Cavity Temperature of the Charged McVittie Black Hole}

-Similar to the charged de Sitter black hole, the solution of the charged McVittie or cosmological black hole has also been found.
+Similar to the charged de Sitter black hole, the solution of the charged McVittie has also been found.
 The metric of the charged McVittie black hole can be written as\cite{Guariento:2019ock}

 where $N\equiv\sqrt{1-2m/r+Q^2/r^2}, H\equiv\dot{a}(t)/a(t)$, and $Q$ is the charge.

 The apparent horizon of the charged McVittie black hole also satisfies (\ref{ahd}), which in this case can be written as